Be Open to the Ideas of Others

 • A need for the opinions of others.
 These individuals have not yet learned to value their own ideas and viewpoints.
 They are especially vulnerable to being swayed by others.
 When asked, they have a hard time expressing their own beliefs and convictions.

 • A rejection of the opinions of others.
 People in this category are generally high achievers who have worked very hard to get where they are in life.
-For some they view not having all the answers as a weakness, and their ego guards against this by rejecting the ideas of others.
-For others their egos are so big, they think they know it all, and just aren’t open to the ideas of others.
+For some, they view not having all the answers as a weakness, and their ego guards against this by rejecting the ideas of others.
+For others, their egos are so big, they think they know it all and just aren’t open to the ideas of others.
 If they do listen, they place little value on what’s being said.

 • An interest in the opinions of others.
 Striking a balance between those who rely too heavily on the ideas of others and those who reject the opinions of others, these individuals welcome collaboration and actively seek it out.
 They understand the benefits of the wisdom that comes from the life experiences of others.
-These people would participate well on any type of team.
+These people would participate well in any type of team.

 What’s important to realize is that whatever your natural tendency may be, it is possible to learn to appreciate the ideas of others.
 When you do, you’ll find that your ability to envision and implement new ideas will flourish and you’ll build stronger relationships in the process.
 Let’s take a look at how this works.